gtorodelvalle/fiware-device-simulator/README.md

                 * `units`: It is a string which affects the `text` property detailed below.
 It accepts the following values: `seconds`, `minutes`, `hours`, `days` (day of the week), `dates` (day of the month), `months` and `years`.
                 * `text`: It is an array of 2 elements arrays.
 The first element is the number of `seconds` (from 0 to 59), `minutes` (from 0 to 59), `hours` (from 0 to 23), `days` (from 0 to 6), `dates` (from 1 to 31), `months` (from 0 to 11) and `years` (full year) (according to the `units` property) from which the specified text will be returned for the current date and time.
 The second element can be a string corresponding to the text to be returned or an array of 2 elements arrays.
 The first element of this second 2 elements array is the probability (from 0 to 100) of the occurrence of the text specified as the second element of the array.
 The addition of the first elements array must be 100.
                 * A valid attribute value using the `text-rotation-interpolator` is: `"text-rotation-interpolator({\"units\": \"seconds\", \"text\": [[0,\"PENDING\"],[15,\"REQUESTED\"],[30,[[50,\"COMPLETED\"],[50,\"ERROR\"]]],[45,\"REMOVED\"]]})"`.
 For example, according to this text rotation interpolation specification, if the current time seconds is between 0 and 15 it will return the value `PENDING`, if it is between 15 and 30 it will return the value `REQUESTED`, if it is between 30 and 45 it will return the value `COMPLETED` with a probability of 50% and `ERROR` with a probability of 50%.
+        * **metadata**: Array of metadata information to be associated to the attribute on the update.
+Each metadata array entry is an object including 3 properties:
+            * **name**: The metadata name.
+            * **type**: The metadata type.
+            * **value**: The metadata value.
+As the value of any metadata, all the possible accepted values for attributes (detailed above) can be used including the interpolators.
     * **staticAttributes**: List of attributes which will be included in every update of the entity.
 Static attributes are just like the active attributes previously described with 1 main remarks: they do not include a `schedule` property since the schedule of the updates of the entity and its attributes is determined by the `schedule` property at the active attributes level or the one specified at the entity level.
 Although staticAttributes may use any of the available interpolators as their `value` property, they typically include fixed values and no any type of interpolation.
 * **devices**: Information about the devices to be updated during this concrete simulation.
 The `devices` entries are just like the previous `entities` entries described above with the following modifications:
     1. Instead of the `entity_name`, a `device_id` has to be specified (in case the `count` property is used, the `device_id` property is set just like the `entity_name` as describe above in the `count` property description).